Auxilor/auxilor.github.io/docs/ecoquests/how-to-make-a-quest.md

 # If this is set to false, the quest can only be started with /ecoquests start
 auto-start: true
 ```

-You can use the effects system when the quest starts, allowing you to give players items, permissions, execute commands, and much more as soon as they start the quest.
-Using conditions you can also make it so players can only start the quest when they meet certain requirements, such as being in a certain world, having a certain item, or even having completed another quest.

-Check out [Configuring an Effect](https://plugins.auxilor.io/effects/configuring-an-effect) to understand how to configure this section correctly.

-For more advanced users or setups, you can configure chains in this section to string together different effects under one trigger.
-Check out [Configuring an Effect Chain](https://plugins.auxilor.io/effects/configuring-a-chain) for more info.

 ### The GUI Section
 ```yaml